 Collection Development Principles and Procedures

-The Library as a shared service facility provides resources as outlined below to support the teaching, learning and research needs of the faculty, staff and students at the University of Ontario Institute of Technology (UOIT) and Durham College (DC).
+The Library provides resources as outlined below to support the teaching, learning and research needs of the faculty, staff and students at the University of Ontario Institute of Technology (UOIT) and Durham College (DC).
 As feasible, the individual research initiatives and projects of faculty are also supported.

 The focus of this document is collection development for the University.
 A separate document addressing College collection development can be found on the DC Library web site.

 Collection development is responsive to the courses offered at both institutions.
+As funding and librarian support permits for UOIT, the Library may also purchase online subscriptions that overview academic research performance within university communities.
 While a minimum amount of leisure reading material is included in the collection, the primary focus is academic resources.
 Depending on the subject and program level, collection development is done at varying degrees.
-The Library's collection therefore reflects the range from certificate level courses offered by the College to Ph.D. courses offered by the University.
+The Library’s collection therefore reflects the range from certificate level courses offered by the College to Ph.D. courses offered by the University.
 A detailed overview of collecting levels is provided by the Library of Congress (RLG (Research Libraries Group) Conspectus).

 Materials added to the collection are generally current (e.g. published within the past five years), unless historical perspectives, classic texts, or older core works are required to provide users with necessary information about the topic.
 Back-issues of periodicals (magazines, journals, newspapers), especially in electronic format, are acquired as feasible and appropriate to support the research initiatives of the college and university.
 Subject to collection criteria, older paper periodicals are acquired through donations.